lonycell/grafana.v7/docs/sources/auth/overview.md

 # User Authentication Overview

-Grafana provides many ways to authenticate users.
+ThingSPIN provides many ways to authenticate users.
 Some authentication integrations also enable syncing user permissions and org memberships.

 Here is a table showing all supported authentication providers and the features available for them.
-[Team sync]({{< relref "../enterprise/team-sync.md" >}}) and [active sync]({{< relref "../enterprise/enhanced_ldap.md#active-ldap-synchronization" >}}) are only available in Grafana Enterprise.
+[Team sync]({{< relref "../enterprise/team-sync.md" >}}) and [active sync]({{< relref "../enterprise/enhanced_ldap.md#active-ldap-synchronization" >}}) are only available in ThingSPIN Enterprise.

 Provider | Support | Role mapping | Team sync<br> *(Enterprise only)* | Active sync<br> *(Enterprise only)*
 -------- | :-----: | :----------: | :-------: | :---------: